Gaussian processes (2/3) - Fitting a Gaussian process kernel

 • Short to medium term irregularities modelled by a rational quadratic kernel, which is defined in the code below as irregular_kernel .

 These different kernels will be summed into one single kernel function $k_{\theta}(x_a, x_b)$ that will allow for all these effects to occur together.
 This kernel is defined as kernel in the code below.
-Each of the kernels has hyperparameters $\theta$ that can be tuned, they will be defined as a variable so they can be fitted on the observed data.
+Each of the kernels has hyperparameters $\theta$ that can be tuned, they will be defined as unconstrained log-parameters and transformed to positive values before use.
 This post provides more insight on the kernels used here and the effect of their hyperparameters.

 In [7]: